| FTP(1) | General Commands Manual | FTP(1) |

 local-file is

-, output comes to the terminal.disconnect
+-, output comes to the terminal.disconnectform

-formatform
+formatform to

 format.
 The default format is